Skip to content

 Integration Assessment

 Single REST API covering payments, risk management, acquiring and settlement.
 Full SDK for mobile and web.
 Sandbox environment available.
 Documentation rated Excellent, the best in our database.
 OpenAPI specifications published on GitHub with interactive API Explorer.
 SDKs for all major programming languages with short release cycles.
 The issue for iGaming: pre-built platform connectors exist for EveryMatrix and Bragg Gaming according to CSV data, but independent verification is limited.
 No SoftSwiss connector, no Slotegrator connector.
 Nuvei has 6 verified iGaming platform integrations.
 Integration timeline is 4-8 weeks for high-risk accounts, the slowest in our database alongside Worldpay.
 Setup fee of $5-15k adds cost.
-For comparison, Solidgate onboards in 1-3 days with no setup fee.
-Updated Q1 2026.
+For comparison, BridgerPay deploys in days on subscription pricing with no setup fee.
+Updated May 2026.

 Risk & Compliance